 Croatia Yacht Charter Planning Guide

-With dazzling waters, ancient towns and 1,400 islands to explore, Croatia continues to charm visitors year after year along its 350km coastline.
+With dazzling waters, ancient towns and 1,400 islands to explore, Croatia continues to charm visitors year after year with its 350km coastline.
 Within each white-washed town lies a vibrant history, often dating back to Medieval times, contrasting against the wide expanse of Adriatic full of undiscovered coves and bountiful islands.
 To charter a yacht in Croatia is to experience the Mediterranean as it once was.

 For centuries, Croatia was passed between the Illyrian, Roman, Christian, Venetian and Austrian empires, each leaving behind their own cultural impression.
 While Croatia is growing in popularity as a tourist destination, it still remains as one of Europe's best-preserved destinations, especially when chartering a yacht.

 A yacht charter Croatia can range from a 40 foot bareboat Sailboat or Catamaran, to a stunning 50 foot plus Crewed Catamaran and 100 foot plus Crewed Motor Yachts, as well as many luxury Superyachts and Megayachts, which are normally based out of neighbouring Porto Montenegro.
 They all have the attributes to successfully deliver the perfect family boating holiday.
 Here are some of the key Croatia yacht charter types.

 Croatia Yacht Charter Destinations